sari705/weather-app/README.md

-# Weather App 🌤️
+# Weather App 🌤

 A simple weather application built with **React** for the frontend and **Node.js (Express)** for the backend.
 The app allows users to search for a city's weather and displays real-time weather conditions.

-## 📸 Preview
+##  Preview
 ![Website Preview](frontend/src/assets/images/screenshot.png)
-> Replace `./assets/weather-app-preview.png` with the actual path where your screenshot is stored.

 ---

 ## 📌 Features
-- 🌍 Search for weather in any city worldwide.
+-  Search for weather in any city worldwide.
-- 🌡 Uses an external weather API.
+-  Uses an external weather API.
-- 📊 Displays current temperature, humidity, wind speed, and precipitation.
+-  Displays current temperature, humidity, wind speed, and precipitation.
-- 🥒 Shows hourly forecast (2 hours before and after the current time).
+-  Shows hourly forecast (2 hours before and after the current time).
-- 🎨 Responsive and clean UI.
+-  Responsive and clean UI.

 ---